In situ characterization of laser-induced strong field ionization phenomena: Materials and Methods

-where k - is the number of Above threshold ionization photons (ATI) \cite{NIST_ASD_database_2017}, starting with the minimum number of ATI photons, $k_{min}$ (this formula for clearity is written in the SI units):
+where k is the number of above threshold ionization photons (ATI) \cite{NIST_ASD_database_2017}, starting with the minimum number of ATI photons, $k_{min}$ (this formula for clearity is written in the SI units):

-Here, $U_p$ - is a ponderomotive energy, which is the cycle-averaged kinetic energy of the electron motion in the field.
-Note, that $k_{min}$ is rounded up to the nearest integer here, whereas in the original PPT paper \cite{Perelomov_PPT_JETP1966}, $k_{min}$ was not rounded, which leads to unphysical results.
+Here, $U_p$ is a ponderomotive energy, which is the cycle-averaged kinetic energy of the electron motion in the field.
+The $k_{min}$ is rounded up to the nearest integer here, whereas in the original PPT paper \cite{Perelomov_PPT_JETP1966}, $k_{min}$ was not rounded, which leads to unphysical results.

-The simplified cycled averaged ADK formula for the ionization rate, $W_{ADK}(E_L, \omega_L)$, is often used \cite{Ammosov_ADK_JETP_1986} (can be obtained from $W_{ADK}(E_L, \omega_L)$ in the limit $\gamma \rightarrow 0$ as shown in \cite{Perelomov_PPT_JETP1966} Eq.
+The simplified cycled averaged ADK formula for the ionization rate, $W_{ADK}(E_L, \omega_L)$, is often used \cite{Ammosov_ADK_JETP_1986} (can be obtained from $W_{PPT}(E_L, \omega_L)$ in the limit $\gamma \rightarrow 0$ as shown in \cite{Perelomov_PPT_JETP1966} Eq.
 59):

 We explicitly emphasize the use of the full $W_{PPT}$ cycle averaged ionization rate Eq. \ref{PPT_ionization_correct}, omitting the ADK approximation, for single electron ionization in this work.

 For argon gas with an orbital angular momentum quantum number ($l=1$), we calculated the ionization rate by averaging over all possible values of its magnetic quantum number ($m$), representing the projection of the angular momentum along the direction of the applied field.
 This methodology follows the approach outlined by Larochelle et al. in their investigation of the Coulomb effect in multiphoton ionization of rare-gas atoms \cite{Larochelle1_Coulomb_ionization_J_Phys_B_1998} and is consistent with the averaging procedure detailed in equation (61) of PPT model \cite{Perelomov_PPT_JETP1966}.